roman-milk/roman-milk.github.io/heaven-incest-TalkMan.md

  I kicked off my shoes, took off my bra and walked up the stairs, stark naked, heading straight for the bathroom.
 Under the shower, as the hot water was flowing down my slutty body, I couldn't help but grin widely as I realized how good it felt to be back in Heaven.
 As I began rinsing the cum out of my hair, I couldn't for the life of me remember why I had ever left in the first place.

  I had quite some catching up to do...
-Report_Story #1